toptal/test-distrib/rspec-distrib/README.md

 ## Development

-To start up development of the gem first make sure you could run following commands without problems:
+To start up development of the gem first make sure you could run the following commands without problems:

 ```shell
 bundle install